robotamer/Bottle-tutorial/tutorial_code.rst

         return 'Sorry, this page does not exist!'

     debug(True)
     run(reloader=True)
-    #remember to remove reloader=True and debug(True) when you move your application from development to a productive environment.
+    #remember to remove reloader=True and debug(True) when you move your application from development to a productive environment

 Template ``make_table.tpl``: